xxphantomstarxx/xxphantomstarxx/README.md

 I'm offtab sometimes and talking in whispers other times.
 However, if you see me around, feel free to say hello!
 Just as a heads up, I'm from the 1990's.

-FANDOMS I HAVE PONIES FOR: (not all ponies, however, are fandom-related)
-- Gravity Falls
-- Silent Hill
-- G3 MLP
-- Sonic
-- Vocaloid + other vocal synths
-- Halloween
-- My own OCs

 I don't have a strict DNI other than no bigots or heavy discoursers of any flavor.
 Aside from that, I don't really care about your fandoms or whatever and go based off of how you treat people.
 I do like horror quite a bit, so if you're bothered by that, you might not get along with me too well.